Toy Directive correctly applied: These requirements result for your CE-compliant product

 What is a declaration of conformity?

-The CE declaration of conformity is a legal document in which a manufacturer formally declares that a product complies with the essential health, safety and environmental requirements of the relevant directives.
 By drawing up and signing the EU declaration of conformity, the manufacturer assumes full responsibility for the CE conformity of the product.
 The declaration of conformity is issued only after the compilation of the technical documentation (also known as the technical dossier). easyCE can support you in the conformity assessment process with years of experience and prepare a declaration of conformity for you.

 What are the conformity assessment procedures?